jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Let's "look under the hood" so to speak at two of the more revealing personal sensing methods that we are developing to provide you with some intuition about how this works.

 Behind me is a wide view of my moment-by-moment location detected by my smartphone over a month when we were first experimenting with this personal sensing method.
-You can see the paths that I traveled, with movement by car in yellow and running in blue.
+We can see the paths that I traveled, with movement by car in yellow and running in blue.

 The points in red indicate places that I stopped to visit for at least a few minutes.

-And although not displayed here, we know the days and exact times that I was at each location.
+And although not displayed here, we know the days and exact times that I was at each location.  <!--how to indicate this in image?-->

-As my smartphone ads already know, you can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.
+As my smartphone ads already know, we can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.

 ---

 /gps_2.png

-Zooming in to the Madison isthmus, you can see dense clusters of red dots indicating places visited near my home and where I work at the University of Wisconsin.
-You can see that I drive my children clockwise around the lake each morning to their elementary school.
-And you could detect those stressful mornings when getting my young kids dressed and fed didn't go as planned and we were late, sometimes very late, to school!
+Zooming in to the Madison isthmus, we can see dense clusters of red dots indicating places visited near my home and where I work at the University of Wisconsin.
+We can see that I drive my children clockwise around the lake each morning to their elementary school.
+And we could detect those stressful mornings when getting my young kids dressed and fed didn't go as planned and we were late, sometimes very late, to school!

-You can see my daily running commute to and from my office.
-From this, you can observe the long days, and short days, at the office.
+We can see my daily running commute to and from my office.
+From this, we can observe the long days, and short days, at the office.

-If you probed the red dots indicating the places I visited, you would find the restaurants, bars, and coffee shops where I eat, drink and socialize.
+If we probed the red dots indicating the places I visited, we would find the restaurants, bars, and coffee shops where I eat, drink and socialize.
 We can use public map data to identify these places and make inferences about what I do there.

 <!--specific restaurants or cafes if humorous or personalizing-->